michele-perrone/SpectrogramPlayer/README.md

 Please refer to this Wiki as the official guide of the project.

 ## Final report
-[Here](http://micheleperrone.it/spectrogramplayer/) you can read the final report of this project.
+[Here]() you can read the final report of this project.

+## Project web page
+[Here](http://micheleperrone.it/spectrogramplayer/) you can listen to the results and the different algorithms used and take a look to additional images of the comparison.